China boosts defense budget by 7.2%, marking slight increase - ExBulletin

 China on Sunday announced a 7.2% increase in its defense budget for the coming year, up slightly from the rate of increase of 7.1% last year.

-This marks the eighth consecutive year of single percentage point increases in what is now the world’s second largest military budget.
+This marks the eighth straight year of single-percentage-point increases in what is now the world’s second-largest military budget.
 The 2023 figure was 1.55 trillion yuan ($224 billion), about double the 2013 figure.

+Besides the world’s largest standing army, China has the world’s largest navy and recently launched its third aircraft carrier.
+According to the United States, it also has the largest air force in the Indo-Pacific, with more than half of its fighter jets made up of fourth- or fifth-generation models.

+China also has a massive stockpile of missiles, as well as stealth aircraft, nuclear-capable bombers, advanced surface ships and nuclear-powered submarines.

 |